dropzone/dropzone/new.md

-I'll add more examples soon (How to add delete/download buttons when an upload finished, how to add file previews on your own, etc...).
-In the meantime you can look at the [github wiki](https://github.com/enyo/dropzone/wiki) for some information.
+Look at the [github wiki](https://github.com/enyo/dropzone/wiki) for more examples.

 If you have any problems using Dropzone, please try to find help on [stackoverflow.com](http://stackoverflow.com/) by using the `dropzone.js`